DebarghaSamanta/THE-AI-MAVERICKS/README.md

+---

 # THE-AI-MAVERICKS
-AI-Driven and Blockchain-Enabled Disaster Relief: An Integrated Framework for Real-Time Route Optimization, Transparent Supply Chain Management, and Remote Connectivity
+**AI-Driven and Blockchain-Enabled Disaster Relief: An Integrated Framework for Real-Time Route Optimization, Transparent Supply Chain Management, and Remote Connectivity**

-# Disaster Relief AI Dashboard

 ## Overview

-This project is an AI-powered dashboard designed to help with real-time disaster response and planning.
-The tool leverages machine learning models to predict supply needs (food, water, medicines, clothing) based on disaster details, and it integrates with Google Maps API for route planning and visualization.
+This project is an AI-powered dashboard designed to assist with real-time disaster response and planning.
+The tool leverages machine learning models to predict supply needs (such as food, water, medicines, and clothing) based on disaster details, and integrates with the Google Maps API for route planning and visualization.

 ## Features

-- **Supply Prediction**: Predicts the amount of food, water, medicine, and clothing needed during a disaster based on its severity, affected population, and more.
+- **Supply Prediction**: Predicts the amount of food, water, medicine, and clothing needed during a disaster based on its severity, affected population, and other factors.
-- **Route Planner**: Helps plan efficient delivery routes for disaster relief supplies.
+- **Route Planner**: Helps plan efficient delivery routes for disaster relief supplies, optimized for traffic and distance using the Google Maps API.
-- **Interactive User Interface**: Built with Streamlit for easy interaction and visualization.
+- **Interactive User Interface**: Built with Streamlit for easy interaction and visualization, allowing for real-time updates and decision-making.

 ## Prerequisites